kkhuang81/UniFilter/README.md

 ## How Universal Polynomial Bases Enhance Spectral Graph Neural Networks: Heterophily, Over-smoothing, and Over-squashing

 **UniFilter** is a polynomial graph filter by using a novel universal polynomial basis called **UniBasis**.
-This repository contains the source codes of UniFilter, data process, and split generation codes.
+This repository contains the source codes of UniFilter.
 For detailed information about **UniFilter**, please refer to our paper in **ICML 2024**.
 If any issues are observed, please contact Keke Huang, thanks!

 ## Environment Settings